ojewalegloria14-excel/Gneith-pharmaceutical-data-analytics-dashboard/README.md

-# Pharmaceutical-sales-analysis
+# pharmaceutical-data-analytics-dashboard
-This repo contains a pharmaceutical sales analysis project that was done using SQL, Excel, and Power BI to uncover sales trends, product performance, revenue insights, and business opportunities.
+What is selling?
+What is running out?
+How well are products being made?
+This project uses SQL and Power BI to answer these key pharmaceutical business questions.